sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 #### Bluetooth pairing
 Before proceeding with the integration and testing, make sure you have paired the card reader in the bluetooth settings on your iOS device.
  1. Make sure the device is charged and turned on.
- 2. Press '0' key on the card reader for 5 sec and make sure the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
+ 2. Press '0' key on the card reader for 5 seconds and check that the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
  3. Go to the bluetooth settings of your iOS device and turn on bluetooth.
  4. Select the "discovered" payleven card reader and follow the instructions on both devices to finish the pairing process.

 #### Select a device
-Once a `PLVPayleven` instance is created you need to select the card reader for future payments.
+Once a `PLVPayleven` instance is created, you need to select the card reader to process payments.
 Please remember to select a device every time you start a new session.

  ```objective-c
  //You probably want to visualize the devices in a UITableView